we-make-websites/wmw-coding-guidelines/README.md

 ### Frame 3
 Use `yarn format` to automatically check your CSS and JS code.
 You will have to manually apply the guidelines to HTML and Liquid as there is no linter available.

-> **🗒 Note:** Older Frame 3 projects will not adhere to the new HTML and Liquid guidelines as they were written after Frame 3 was launched.
+> **🗒 Note:** Older Frame 3 projects will not adhere to the new HTML and Liquid guidelines as the guidelines were written after Frame 3 was launched.

 ## Can I contribute to the guidelines?